bitcoinprivacy/weenode/README.md

 # weenode
 A wee node for all of us (thanks to @shawnyeager for the name!).
 Building the cheapest possible bitcoin fullnode (+lightning and other services) on old Android phones.
+This project aims to automate most of the setup described [in three blog posts here](https://blog.bitcoinprivacy.net/2019/12/20/news-from-the-cheapnode-project/).

 ## How to use